nvlled/cita.tsx/README.md

 ## What is this
 cita.tsx is a single-file static site generator based on deno.
-It aims are to be able to create type-safe pages with typescript and jsx with minimal setup.
+It aims are to be able to create type-safe pages using typescript and jsx with minimal* setup.

-(Minimal if you already have vscode and deno setup)
+*Minimal if you already have vscode and deno setup

 ## [demo/documentation](https://nvlled.github.io/cita.tsx/index.html)
 ![](assets/demo.gif)